AT100/cmpt733-deepfake-detection/README.md

 Our Flask code and Web Templates can be found inside the "website" folder.

-We downloaded our Kaggle datasets with notebooks download_data.ipynb and Kaggle.ipynb
+We downloaded our Kaggle datasets with notebooks download_data.ipynb and Kaggle.ipynb via Kaggle API.

+Our facial capture from video frames methods can be found in face_detection_RetinaFace.ipynb, face_detection_cascade.ipynb and face_detection_mtcnn.ipynb.

+Our models can be found in inception.ipynb, inception_deepfake.ipynb, vgg16.ipynb, xception_model.ipynb and
+mesonet_colab.ipynb.